bdmendes/feup-pfl-jeson-mor/docs/README.md

 ### Known Issues

--   Sensitive input - Our mechanism for treating input isn't fool-proof.
-Should be fixed for improved user experience.
+-   Color output in Windows - We used ANSI espace codes for outputting colored pieces, which may not be available in proprietary or old Windows consoles.